Horizon-independent Preconditioner Design for Linear Predictive Control: Spectral Properties

 where $\mathcal{G}(\cdot)$ is the transfer function matrix for the system~$\mathcal{G}$. \end{corollary}

-Note that the matrix symbol in Corollary~\ref{cor:HSymbolSchurStable} has the same form as the matrix symbol in Lemma~\ref{lem:HqSymbol}, however the choice of the matrix $P$ differs.
-In the Schur-stable case, in order for the results of Proposition~\ref{prop:Hpsymbol} to hold, the terminal cost must be based on the solution to the discrete Lyapunov equation instead of the DARE.
+Note that the matrix symbol in Corollary~\ref{cor:HSymbolSchurStable} has the same form as the matrix symbol in Lemma~\ref{lem:HqSymbol}, just with the terms containing $K$ removed and a different choice of the matrix $P$.

+In order for Proposition~\ref{prop:Hpsymbol} to reduce to Corollary~\ref{cor:HSymbolSchurStable} in the Schur-stable case with $K=0$, the terminal cost must be based on the solution to the discrete Lyapunov equation instead of the DARE, since using the DARE solution with no prestabilizing controller will cause the Lyapunov equation~\eqref{eq:proof:controlDlayp} used in the proof of Proposition~\ref{prop:Hpsymbol} to not be valid.